Donor Privacy Statement

 - Analyze internal productivity and effectiveness

-- Report to relevant federal and state agencies
+- Report to relevant federal and state agencies that require it

 - Contact donors about changes to this statement

 As part of our donor recognition efforts, DDI may publicize donor names through its annual report, newsletters, website, and promotional materials (in the case of sponsorships).

 Generally, the specific gift amount will not be identified, but the donor will be recognized under the level of giving category that is appropriate to their donation.
 Donors always have the option of remaining “anonymous” when making a donation and will not be publicly recognized.

 All access to donor information is strictly limited to DDI personnel who need to process data.
 No unnecessary person, group, or organization will be allowed to access such data.